Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Uplink Spectral Efficiency

 In this section, we will introduce an achievable SE expression (i.e., a lower bound on the channel capacity) for RIS-assisted massive MIMO, which is valid for any phase-shift selection, receive combining scheme, and channel estimator.
 The results of this section will be utilized in the simulation results to compare the SE performance of all the proposed methods.

 Let $\vect{v}_k\in \mathbb{C}^M$ denote the receive combining vector that is applied to the received signal $\vect{y}$ given in \eqref{eq:received_signal} and \eqref{eq:received_signal1b} for the decoding of the UE $k$'s uplink data at the BS.
-Using the composite overall channels from \eqref{eq:bk}, the soft estimate of $s_k$ that the BS obtains can be written as A lower bound on the channel capacity, called an achievable SE, of the proposed RIS-assisted massive MIMO system can be obtained as follows. \begin{lemma} An achievable SE of UE $k$ is where the effective signal-to-interference-plus-noise ratio (SINR) is given by
+Using the composite overall channels from \eqref{eq:bk}, the soft estimate of $s_k$ that the BS obtains can be written as

+A lower bound on the channel capacity, called an achievable SE, of the proposed RIS-assisted massive MIMO system can be obtained by using the classical hardening bound from the massive MIMO literature \cite[Corollary~1.3]{massivemimobook} as follows. \begin{lemma} An achievable SE of UE $k$ is